dansl/MacOS-Apps/README.md

   ```
   Replace the-name-you-chose with whatever you like and screenshots will now be given that name followed by the date and time.

 - Enable text selection in Quick Look - Quick Look is an incredibly useful tool for quickly examining the contents of a file.
-And while it’s primarily intended for images, it can also be used to read text documents.
-Sadly, reading is as far as it goes.
-You can’t select text to copy it, for example.
-At least, not without the help of a Terminal command.
-Type this to allow you to select text in Quick Look:
+Use this command to allow you to select text in Quick Look:
   ```
   defaults write com.apple.finder QLEnableTextSelection -bool TRUE; killall Finder
   ```

-- Make the Dock slide more quickly using Terminal on the Mac - If you use Show and Hide Dock, you’ll notice that when you drag the mouse pointer onto the bottom of the screen, or whichever edge you keep the Dock, there’s a delay before the Dock slides into view.
-You can eliminate that delay with these commands:
+- Make the Dock show more quickly - If you use Show and Hide dock, eliminate the show delay with these commands:
   ```
   defaults write com.apple.dock autohide-delay -float 0; killall Dock
   ```
-  The ‘0’ represents the delay before the Dock slides into view, so if you want to reduce it, but not eliminate it altogether, replace the ‘0’ with another value, measured in seconds.
+  The ‘0’ represents the delay in seconds before the Dock slides into view.
 To revert to the default, type:
   ```
   defaults delete com.apple.dock autohide-delay; killall Dock
   ```
-  You can also change the speed at which the Dock slides.
+  You can also change the speed at which the Dock slides in.
 Again, it’s done by modifying a delay.
 So, to make it instant, type:
   ```
   defaults write com.apple.dock autohide-time-modifier -float 0; killall Dock
   ```
   To double the speed, replace the 0 with 0.5 and to keep it the way it was, use 1.

-- Add a message to the login window - Whether it’s to prank other users, provide daily affirmations or inspiration to yourself, or for any other reason, there may be occasions when you want to put a message in the login window in MacOS.
-With the help of Terminal, it’s very easy.
-Type:
+- Add a message to the login window.
   ```
   sudo defaults write /Library/Preferences/com.apple.loginwindow LoginwindowText “Your message here”
   ```